 - Melt butter and garlic over medium heat in a small saucepan.

 - Add milk and Parmesan cheese; cook and stir over medium heat until thickened and bubbly.

 - Prepare pizza by spreading sauce evenly over both pizza crusts.

-- Top each with 2 c. shredded mozzarella cheese.
+- Top each with 2 cups shredded mozzarella cheese.

-- Layer with fresh vegetables (except basil) and drizzle each with 1 Tbsp. olive oil.
+- Layer with fresh vegetables (except basil) and drizzle each with 1 Tablespoon olive oil.

 - Bake at 400 degrees 12-15 minutes; then broil on high 2 minutes.